itfanr/ros2-wiki/Linux-Development-Setup.md

 ### Install one or more DDS implementations

 ROS 2.0 builds on top of DDS.
 It is compatible with multiple vendors.
+The downloaded ROS 2.0 code from the repositories comes bundled with eProsima Fast RTPS.
-You can choose to install one or more of the supported versions of DDS.
+You may choose to provide additional DDS implementations.
+If you do so, ROS 2.0 will compile for each one.

 By default we will demonstrate installing PrismTech OpenSplice using Debian packages built by OSRF.
 Detailed instructions for installing other DDS vendors are provided in the "Alternative DDS sources" section below.